SAFE-Stack/docs/docs/recipes/developing-and-testing/debug-safe-app.md

 Observe that the Debug Console panel will show output from the server.
 The server is now running and you can set breakpoints and view the callstack etc.

 #### 5. Debug the Client

-* Start the Client using `dotnet fable watch src/Client --run webpack-dev-server`.
+* Start the Client by running `dotnet fable watch -o output -s --run npm run start` in the Client project directory.
 * Open the Command Palette and run `Debug: Open Link`.
 * When prompted for a url, type `http://localhost:8080/`.
 This will launch a browser which is pointed at the URL and connect the debugger to it.
 * You can now set breakpoints in the generated `.fs.js` files within VS Code.